ElektroStudios/S.M.A.R.T.-API-for-.NET-developers-SMART-drive-info/README.md

 ![](Preview/App.png)

 S.M.A.R.T.
-Demo is a simple and educative project to illustrate how to retrieve S.M.A.R.T. information from a hard drive using managed code in .NET.
+API is a simple and educative project to illustrate how to retrieve S.M.A.R.T. information from a hard drive using managed code in .NET.
 The source-code is written in VB.NET.

 The source-code is fully reusable, personalizable and scalable, you can copy it and paste on your own works.